dmamaril/alumni.io/README.md

   - navbar // header with logout?

 - Main.html
-  - design divs to render out all the related user info
-    - set div height
-    - set autoscroll
   - on click display others who may be in the same company
+  - render 'sendMessage' template when clicked on the envelope

 - Signup.html
-  - hide welcome until forename is form is complete
-  - ngActive a thing?
   - company logos

 - ngAnimate